 1) Making yourself the star

 Most clients like charismatic Realtors, but it’s the property or the sale that should be the center of attention.
 Try to show appreciation for your clients.
 Sharing a picture of happy clients in front of their new home (or a home they just sold) makes them the star and shows that you focus on satisfying your clients’ needs.
 If you are only focused on yourself, you risk giving the customer the impression that you care more about yourself and less about would not be interested in getting them the best deal on their dream home.

 2) Posting unsuitable comments

 It can be easy to offend people online, so vigilant to avoid posting anything that might be seen as inappropriate.
 You might mean something as a joke, but if it’s forwarded and loses the context, it could hurt your reputation.
 If you have to think twice before sharing something on social media, you should probably just delete it.
 When it comes to your business, it is always better to be safe than sorry.
 Another way you make sure you are monitoring customer sentiment and preserving your social reputation is through social listening!
 Learn more about that here: Getting started with social media listening.

-3) Over promotion of your business
+3) Over-promoting your business

 4) Burying people with information

 Along with keeping your content customer focused and different, you should be conscious of how many times a day you should post.
 This takes testing!
 Try one or two a day to start and test how your followers engaged.
 Along with how many times a day you should post, you should consider your profile itself.
 Don’t try to stuff your social media bio with unnecessary details.
 Make sure the information provided is correct, and sales numbers are accurate.
 Of course, accuracy also applies to pictures of properties your list and you’ll want to conform to the National Association of Realtors (NAR) Code of ethics.

+5) Unoriginal content

-5) Copying other people’s content is a big social media marketing mistake.
-If you love the work of other real estate experts or publications, provide a link to them on your website.
+Copying other people’s content is a big social media marketing mistake.
+If you love the work of other real estate experts or publications, retweet or reshare some of their best works.
 Otherwise, your site and social media marketing channels should showcase original content directed to those who are looking to buy and sell property in your market.
-The content you create yourself with highlight who you are and what you offer and will help establish a professional brand that generates real estate leads.
+The content you create yourself to highlight who you are and what you offer will help establish a professional brand that generates real estate leads.

 By consistently responding to social channel followers, you can improve your online reputation.
 To learn how you can respond to social comments and reviews from one control panel, read more about BirdEye ’s social engagement tool.
 Continue learning about the do’s and don’ts of online reputation.
 Or, if you are ready to optimize your social media marketing strategy today, sign up for a free trial to check all good that BirdEye can do for your business.